-This is written as a Twisted application and intended to be run using the twistd command.
-To start the soledad server, run:
+Soledad Server is written as a Twisted application and intended to be run using the twistd command.
+To start the server, run:

-An systemd script is included in the Debian packages to make it feasible to start and stop the Soledad server service using a standard interface.
+A systemd script is included in the Debian package so the server can be managed using a standard interface.